fitchdigital/dell-privacy-policy/README.md

-# dell-privacy-policy
+## Dell ICC is an internal application for Dell https://www.dell.com/en-us
-Privacy Document for Dell ICC Application
+## Distribution is through RDX